CaramelFur/Picsur/README.md

 You can [read more about QOI here](https://qoiformat.org/).

+### What is the default admin login?

+The default username is `admin`, and the default password is set from the `PICSUR_ADMIN_PASSWORD` environment variable.

 ## Running your own instance

 You easily run this service yourself via Docker.
 Here is an example docker-compose file: